michaelshiyu/kerNET/tutorials/WRAPPER.md

 All supported models and datasets can be selected using ```--model``` and ```--dataset```.

+More details on the models can be found in [here](MODULAR.md) (specifically, under Using Component(s) From the Modular Learning Method).

 ### Specify Training Settings

 You can full control over training.